 In late 1991 Parliament passed the Electoral Referendum Act, introduced by Prime Minister Jim Bolger’s National government.
-This resulted in a two-part referendum on the electoral system in September 1992.
+This brought about a two-part referendum on the electoral system in September 1992.
 Part A asked electors whether they wanted to retain or change the country’s first-past-the-post electoral system.
-Regardless of how they voted in the first question, Part B of the referendum asked electors which one of four alternative electoral systems they would prefer if the country opted for change.
+Regardless of their vote on the first question, Part B asked electors which one of four alternative electoral systems they would prefer if the country opted for change.

-Although the referendum was simply a consultative – or indicative – one, the government made clear its intention to hold a binding constitutional referendum if a majority voted for a change.
-Of the 55% of registered electors who took part, a clear majority of 85% chose change, leading to a binding constitutional referendum in 1993.
+Although the referendum was a consultative – or indicative – one, the government made clear its intention to hold a binding constitutional referendum if a majority voted for a change.
+Of the 55% of registered electors who took part, 85% chose change, triggering a binding constitutional referendum in 1993.
 In the September 1992 indicative referendum, 71% of those who voted favoured the mixed-member proportional (MMP) electoral system.
-MMP was adopted in the subsequent 1993 constitutional referendum.
+MMP was adopted in preference to first-past-the-post at the 1993 constitutional referendum.